RTÉ Radio: Longwave

-RTÉ Radio One is relayed on longwave.
+RTÉ Radio One was relayed on longwave, using the former Atlantic 252 transmitter in County Meath.
+This service ended in 2023 and the mast was then demolished.

 Shortwave

-RTÉ from time to time broadcasts on the Shortwave bands aimed at the Irish Diaspora, for example, the RTÉ Radio One coverage of GAA All-Ireland Finals in recent years.

-RTÉ Broadcasts one hour a day.
+RTÉ occasionally broadcasts on shortwave bands aimed at the Irish Diaspora, for example, with RTÉ Radio One coverage of GAA All-Ireland Finals in several years, for around one hour a day.

 Special frequencies for GAA All-Ireland Finals

 The Meyerton transmitter site in South Africa was used to relay this 17540 kHz in 2012.